dart-lang/site-www/src/language/concurrency.md

 Dart’s runtime model is based on an event loop.
-The event loop is responsible for executing your program's code, collecting and processing events, running garbage collection processes, and more.
+The event loop is responsible for executing your program's code, collecting and processing events, and more.

 As your application runs, all events are added to a queue, called the *event queue*.